 - Exhibit strong public speaking and interpersonal skills with groups and individuals and initiate conversations with alumni, donors, and friends of the University at events.

 - Exhibit an understanding of, or a willingness to learn about, all aspects of UWL Advancement and UWL.

 - Be willing to act as a social media ambassador for UWL Advancement efforts

-- We work to engage students living in the Residence Halls through monthly events.
+- We work to engage students living in the Residence Halls through marketing and events.